U.S.-China Joint DVM Scholarship Program

 Applicants must have a minimum GPA of 3.0 on a 4.0 scale and a TOEFL score of 100 or higher.
 To be competitive, a GRE score with the percentile average in all three sections should be greater than 50%.
 Recommendation letters from the university the applicant is attending is required for the application.

-Interviews will take place in China in late September in 2017 for the 2018 entering pre-vet class.
+Interviews will take place in China in October in 2018 for the 2019 entering pre-vet class.
 Applicants will be notified for interviews by email.
 The admissions committee, organized by the U.S.-China Center, will travel to China for the interviews.
 After the interviews, the committee will select up to 6 nominees.
 The U.S.-China Center will discuss the nominees with the CSC and notify the final admission decisions to candidates in writing.